Skip advert

 Advertisement

-A facelift in 2021 addressed some of the previous complaints of scratchy interior plastics and cheap-feeling cabin materials which, along with a raft of new on-board tech and reasonable pricing, helps keep the Ibiza competitive.
+In many ways, the Ibiza feels like a shrunken Leon (akin to how the VW Polo feels like a smaller VW Golf these days).
+A facelift in 2021 addressed some of the previous complaints of scratchy interior plastics and cheap-feeling cabin materials.
+This, along with a raft of high-end on-board tech and reasonable pricing, helps make the Ibiza a tempting proposition.

 About the SEAT Ibiza

-It used to follow in the shadow of rivals, but the latest SEAT Ibiza is easily one of the best superminis for sale in the UK today.
-It was the first small car launched by the VW Group to use the company's MQB platform, and as a result benefits from a raft of cutting-edge tech that you would normally find on larger cars.
+It used to sit in the shadow of rivals, but the latest SEAT Ibiza is easily one of the best superminis for sale in the UK today.
+It was the first small car to use the VW Group’s MQB platform, and as a result it benefits from a raft of cutting-edge tech that you would normally find on larger models.

 Advertisement - Article continues below